 Spider veins seldom threaten your health, but with their tendency to develop on your face and legs, they definitely affect your appearance.
 Dr. Shahrzad Shareghi at the Cardiovascular Care Center can solve the problem with spider vein injections that eliminate the unsightly discolorations.
-To learn more about removing spider veins, call one of the offices in Simi Valley and Thousand Oaks, California, or use online booking to schedule an appointment.
+To learn more about removing spider veins, call one of the offices in Simi Valley, California, or use online booking to schedule an appointment.

 Spider veins, or telangiectasia, develop when small capillaries close to your skin’s surface enlarge and become visible, creating the appearance of red, purple, or blue spider webs.
 They can develop anywhere on your body, but most often affect the face and legs.